Work Search Can MAKE or BREAK Your Workers' Comp Case!

 Contact Us for Help with Your Workers' Compensation Case

 I know navigating a workers' compensation case can feel overwhelming, especially with all the requirements and paperwork that come with it.
 If you’re dealing with a work search obligation or have questions about any part of the process, I’m here to help.
-My goal is to make sure you have the support you need to keep your benefits intact while focusing on recovery.

 If you’d like some guidance specific to your situation, just give me, Rex Zachofsky, a call at 212-406-8989.
 No pressure—I'm just a call away, ready to answer questions and help you figure out your next steps.